DavesCodeMusings/raspberry-cobbler/docs/phase6.md

 When you run Raspberry Pi OS, you can configure it to allow remote logins with Secure Shell.
 We can do that with this project, too.
 We'll take a cue from other minimalist Linux distributions and use [dropbear](https://en.wikipedia.org/wiki/Dropbear_(software)) as our SSH server.

 ## Build and install Dropbear
 Building Dropbear from source is no more complex than building BusyBox was.
-But, there is a bre-built binary package in this repository that will save you time.
+But, there is a pre-built binary package in this repository that will save you time.

 Just extract the .tar.gz archive onto the microSD root file system.
 Assuming it's mounted on the Ubunto VM's _/mnt_ directory, the commands are like this: